oscardoudou/car-rental-app/README.md

 If you try to delete a car which has been checked_out and not returned, the system would not allow it and take you back to homepage.

-An superadmin can rent a  car for an user.Admin can not.
+An superadmin can rent a  car for an user.Just checout and input the user ID